adrian-sit/personal-movie-vault/eval/README.md

 ### Manual answer review

 Review `generated_answer` after each run and record a 0–10 score plus one short note in the result JSON.
-Your current review style maps naturally to this
-rubric:
+The review follows the rubric:

 | Score | Meaning |
 |---:|---|